tableau/connector-plugin-sdk/packaging/README.md

 ## Development

 ### Select Python Installation
-If not installed, download and install Python 3.7 or greater: https://www.python.org/downloads/  Add to PATH or in IDE console.
+The `package` tool is developed against Python 3.7.3, which can be downloaded at https://www.python.org/downloads/.
+After installation, add Python to your PATH or in IDE console.

 Example: .vscode\settings.json
 ```javascript